In Alphabetical Order

 Associate Professor in Modern Japanese History, Faculty of History and the Nissan Institute of Japanese Studies, University of Oxford.

 Sho is a cultural, intellectual, and transnational historian and author of Anarchist Modernity: Cooperatism and Japanese-Russian Intellectual Relations in Modern Japan (Harvard, 2013).
 Challenging some of the most established assumptions of modern history, he has written extensively on Japan’s global past from the perspectives of non-state transnational intellectual history.
 His recent articles have appeared in The American Historical Review, Modern Asian Studies, Interdisciplinary Description of Complex Systems, and Journal of Asian Studies.
 He is the former Director of the Oxford Nissan Institute of Japanese Studies.

 Associate Professor in the School of Geography and the Environment at the University of Oxford.

 Jamie’s research explores the cultures, histories and politics of wildlife management spanning scales from elephants to the microbiome.
 He is the author of Wildlife in the Anthropocene: Conservation after Nature (Minnesota, 2015).

-In her previous role as Environment Project Manager, Jenny designed programmes and online learning to explore how to make cultural relations more sustainable across a global organisation.
-As Arts Manager in Japan, and later in Thailand and Cuba, she became interested in how the arts can inspire awareness of environmental and cultural sustainability and particularly what we can learn from shifting relationships between art and nature in Japan.
+In her previous role as Environment Project Manager at the British Council, Jenny designed training programmes and online learning resources which explored how cultural relations within global organisations could be made more sustainable.
+As Arts Manager in Japan, and later in Thailand and Cuba, she became interested in how the arts can inspire awareness of environmental and cultural sustainability.
+She is particularly interested in what we can learn from shifting relationships between art and nature in Japan.